dohdalabs/ats-pdf-generator/DEVELOPMENT.md

 **Challenge**: Reducing friction for new developers while maintaining comprehensive quality standards.

-**Solution**: Integrated `mise` for consistent tooling, created one-command setup scripts, and implemented comprehensive pre-commit hooks with automated quality checks.
+**Solution**: Integrated `mise` for consistent tooling, created one-command setup with `just install`, and implemented comprehensive pre-commit hooks with automated quality checks.

 **Impact**: New developer onboarding time reduced from hours to minutes, with consistent quality standards enforced automatically.